Lrbatts/Project2/Project2Code.md

 # convert the parameter into a name and then select the rows  where the channel is 1
 channelData<-newsData %>% filter(eval(as.name(params$channel))==1)
+#shares imported as integer.
+Convert to double for purposes of analysis..
+chanellData<-channelData%>%mutate(shares=as.numeric(shares))
 ```

 ## 3. Basic Summary Statistics